mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

 ![alt_text](images/image17.png "image_tooltip")

 You can test the IPsec connectivity using ping command from on prem to cloud side routed network gateway.
-If you have configured advanced firewall rules please make sure ICMP traffic is allowed.
+If you have configured advanced firewall rules, ensure that ICMP traffic is allowed.

-Ping test from premise to cloud side gateway
+Ping test from on-premises to the cloud gateway

 ![alt_text](images/image7.png "image_tooltip")

-Ping test from Cloud to Premise IP, you need to create test machine on routed network of cloud side.
+To ping test from the cloud to the on-premises IP, a test machine will need to be created on the routed network in the cloud.